JBR-Sapeta/JS--Express--WaveUp/README.md

 ## Important
 - You can find client application at following link - [Waveup Frontend](https://www.google.com)
-- This is a development version and use deprecated nodemailer version for testing purposes.
+- This is a development version and use deprecated nodemailer version only for testing purposes.
 - Development version run only on SQLite Database.
 Both environment variables and migration scripts are not prepared for deployment on PostgreSQL.

 ## Technologies Used

+### Technologies
+WaveUp is built using the following key technologies:
+- Node.jS
+- JavaScript
+- PostgreSQL - Production
+- SQLite - Development

+### Dependencies
-WaveUp is built using the following key technologies and dependencies:
+WaveUp is built using the following dependencies:
 - Node.js - v18.15.0
 - NPM - 9.5.0
 - Express.js - 4.18.2